saki1001/calamara/wp-content/plugins/slideshow-jquery-image-gallery/readme.txt

 1. Create a new slideshow.
 A shortcode and a code snippet of how to call it is already visible.

-2. Attach images to the slideshow for the media menu.
+2. Attach images to the slideshow with the upload button in the slides list.

+3. The Wordpress media uploader will pop up and you can start uploading images to the slideshow.

-3. The attached images are now visible in your newly created slideshow.
+4. The attached images are now visible in your newly created slideshow.

-4. Using the shortcode or code snippet the slideshow shows you, you can enjoy your slides in style.
+5. Using the shortcode or code snippet the slideshow shows you, you can enjoy your slides in style.

+6. Not satisfied with the handling or styling of the slideshow?
+Customize!

 == Changelog ==

+= 1.3.2 =
+*   Fixed: 1.3.1 Bugfix failed to work, fixed problem entirely after reproducing it.
+*   Added alternative way to load default css into empty custom-style box, so that users without 'allow_url_fopen' enabled aren't influenced negatively by it.

 = 1.3.1 =
 *   Fixed: Check if function 'file_get_contents' exists before calling it, some servers have this disabled.
 (This throws errors and messes up the plugin)